5 Benefits of Affirmative Organizational Development Consulting

 Motes, P. & Hess, P. (2006).
 Collaborating with community-based organizations through consultation and technical assistance.
 Columbia University Press.

-Organizational development consulting is an investment.
+Because of the numerous benefits associated with affirmative organizational development consulting, it should be seen as an investment.
 It takes time, energy, open-mindedness, and creativity to explore all the ways in which your practice or clinic can become more affirmative.
 Opening your clinic up to in-depth affirmative organizational development consulting also opens your doors to more members of diverse communities who will feel safer accepting your treatment and care.
 In your collaboration with The Affirmative Couch, you have a partner to help you every step of the way.
 If this is a longer term project for you, we can provide a needs assessment that will serve as a road map on your way!
 We are here for every question you have and every concern about current and future clients, and offer a library of pre-recorded content for your continuing education as well as packages for customizable training unique to your organization’s needs.
 Once you’ve established an affirmative practice, we will help you with your marketing to bring new clients to your door.
 We will review your website and marketing materials to reflect all the efforts you have made in ongoing education and training in supporting sexuality-, gender-, and relationship-diverse communities.